marmelab/react-admin/docs/Authorization.md

 ```
 {% endraw %}

-## Restricting access to content in custom menu
+## Restricting Access To Content In Custom Menu

 What if you want to check the permissions inside a [custom menu](./Admin.html#menu) ?
 Much like getting permissions inside a custom page, you'll have to use the `WithPermissions` component: